- Associate Professor of Second Language Studies

 Academic bio: I was born in Newcastle upon Tyne, England.
 I completed my undergraduate degree in Hispanic Studies at the University of Manchester, specializing in Latin American literature.
 During this time, I spent a year studying anthropology at the University of Quindío, Colombia, and at PUC in Rio de Janeiro, Brazil.
 I then taught English as a Foreign Language in Valencia, Spain; Verona, Italy; and Nara, Japan, before pursuing graduate studies in linguistics at the University of Durham.
 I returned to Japan for another four years to teach linguistics and English language at Mie University.
 I joined the Department of Second Language Studies at Indiana University in 2006 and was promoted to tenure in 2012.

-Research interests: My main research area is the acquisition of lexical semantics and syntax.
+Research interests: My main research area is the acquisition of syntax and lexical semantics.
 I am interested in universal aspects of word meaning that play a role in grammar across languages.
-The study of the acquisition of the mental lexicon provides insight into universals of language and cognition, but it also sheds light on what makes each language unique.
 Other areas of research interest include World Englishes (especially in South Asia and Sub-Saharan Africa), language attrition (in joint work with Kathleen Bardovi-Harlig), and biocultural diversity (linking language revitalization in indigenous cultures to the conservation of ecosystems).
 My interests extend to all formal aspects of second language acquisition and multilingualism, and I enjoy working with students on a wide range of projects.

 Community Outreach: As an extension of my course Language Hotspots and Biodiversity, I have initiated an outreach program in local elementary schools.
 The course examines how ecological knowledge is encoded in endangered languages, with a focus on tropical ecoregions with high linguistic diversity (the Amazon, the Congo, New Guinea).
 The child-friendly slideshow aims to encourage a sense of wonder at the linguistic and biological diversity of life on earth and to raise awareness of efforts to create sustainable systems of development.